 Wherever your adventure takes you, ensure your mobile is as ready as you are by following our smartphone holiday checklist.
 It’s also worth checking the latest information on mobile data roaming charges, to minimise your chances of coming home to a phone bill bigger than the mountain you just climbed.

-There are also a whole host of apps you can download to get the most out of your adventure, whether you’re skiing in Chamonix, surfing in Sintra, or kayaking in Cardiff.
+There are also a whole host of apps you can download to get the most out of your adventure, whether you’re surfing in Sintra, or kayaking in Cardiff.
 Here are five free apps for both iOS and Android that we’d recommend downloading ahead of any adventure.

 MSW Surf Forecast

 Useful for: checking and forecasting coastal water conditions around the globe

 If you’re heading to the ocean to surf, kayak, paddleboard, or any other aquatic activity, it’s important to know what conditions you’re going to be faced with.
 The Magic Seaweed (MSW) app gives live reports and forecasts of conditions for thousands of locations all over the world.
 More than 150 live webcams display localised conditions in real-time, while data shows important information like wind speed, and water temperature.
 Extended forecasts will even predict conditions 16 days in advance.

 Useful for: GPS and navigating trails, including offline maps, around the world